Hollow Metal Door Nomenclature

 A term used to define a distance between two items.

 The distance between the frame stop and the face of the door when the door is in the closed position.
-Typically equal to the thickness of the silencer.
+Typically equal to the thickness of the silencer or mute.

 CLOSED SECTION: